mucsci-students/2021fa-420-DepressureSoft/USER_GUIDE.md

 # Getting Started

 Hello!
 Thank you for choosing our UML Editor.
 You might still be a little confused after completing the instructions to run our program in the README.md, and this document is meant to help with that.
-The first half of this document will cover CLI help, so if you're looking for GUI assistance please scroll to the "GUI First Steps" header or click [here](## GUI Overview).
+The first half of this document will cover CLI help, so if you're looking for GUI assistance please scroll to the "GUI Overview" header.

 ## CLI First Steps